Earn Cash Selling Clothes Online With These 5 Resale Sites

 But I’m ready to simplify again, and, in the process, I’m hoping to make a little extra money.

-So, I’m heading to the internet (because my local consignment shops are — shall we say — choosy) and selling my clothes in an effort to earn back some of the money I’ve carelessly funneled right into my closet (again).
+So, I’m heading to the internet (because my local consignment shops are — shall we say — choosy) to sell my clothes online in an effort to earn back some of the money I’ve carelessly funneled right into my closet (again).

-These are the sites I’ll use to try and make a few extra bucks as I clear out my wardrobe.
+These are the sites I’ll use to try to make a few extra bucks as I clear out my wardrobe.

 Poshmark touts itself as a “fun and simple way to buy and sell fashion.”
 And while “fun” may be an accurate descriptor, “simple” really isn’t — but that’s not necessarily a bad thing.